badbod99/in-memory-store/README.md

 Currently a very simple test of each Index type and the overall store.
 Comparison is against [AVL](https://github.com/w8r/avl) and [bintrees](https://github.com/vadimg/js_bintrees).

-in-memory-store currently ships with 2 indexes.
-BinaryIndex and HashIndex.

 * HashIndex - Backed by a javascript Map object.
+Insert and Read is
-Insert/Read/Remove is all very fast.
+very fast.
 * BinaryIndex is an array backed binary search index.
 Performance is not far off that of the Tree structures, but it allows simple, fast range results to be returned as sorted arrays.
+* BinaryArray is the base implementation used by BinaryIndex.
+This gives a closer comparison to AVL and BinTrees as both HashIndex and BinaryIndex do grouping of data into the index.

-The InMemoryStore test itself is without any index setup.
+* The InMemoryStore test itself is without any index setup.
+This is basically just a HashIndex without the grouping, again, useful for comparison.

 ```shell
 Insert (x10000)